 The house was originally numbered 119 Beacon, but was renumbered as 117 Beacon by 1868.

 Sarah Freeland purchased the land for 117 Beacon on March 8, 1864, from Nathan Bourne Gibbs, Jr., a shipping merchant in the West India trade.
 He and his wife, Elizabeth Swift (Burgess) Gibbs, lived at 38 Commonwealth.
-The lot had originally been part of a tract of land that William Goddard and T. Bigelow Lawrence had purchased from the Commonwealth of Massachusetts on August 1, 1857.
+The lot had originally been part of a tract of land purchased from the Commonwealth of Massachusetts by William Goddard and T. Bigelow Lawrence on August 1, 1857.
 That tract included all of the land on the south side of Beacon Street from Arlington to Berkeley.

 Click here for an index to the deeds for 117 Beacon, and click here for further information about the land on the south side of Beacon from Arlington to Berkeley, north of Alley 421.